 If the user has typed ‘cam,’ our service can traverse the trie to the node ‘m’ to find all the terms that start with this prefix (e.g., cam-ping, cam-pus, etc.).

-We can set up a Map-Reduce (MR) job to process all of the logging data on a regular basis, say once an hour.
-These MR tasks will calculate the frequency of all terms searched in the previous hour.
-After that, we may update our trie with the new information.
-We can update the trie's current snapshot with all of the new terms and their frequency.
-We should perform this offline because we don’t want to update trie requests to obstruct our read queries.
-There are two possibilities available to us:
+To regularly process all of the logging data, we can set up a Map-Reduce (MR) job.
+For example, we can run this MR job once an hour to calculate the frequency of all terms searched in the previous hour.
+Then, we can use this information to update our trie with the new data.
+To do this, we can update the trie's current snapshot with all of the new terms and their frequencies.
+Note: It is important to perform this update offline, as we do not want the process of updating the trie to obstruct our read queries.

 As a result, we can take the first strategy.
 We can combine those characters with fewer terms onto one server.

 To ensure that our autocomplete service can handle a large volume of traffic and remain available even if one of our servers goes down, we need to implement replicas and a load balancer.
 The replicas are copies of our trie servers, which allows us to distribute the load across multiple servers and improve fault tolerance.
 If one server goes down, the others can continue to handle traffic.

 The load balancer is responsible for managing the distribution of traffic across the servers.
 It tracks our data partitioning method and redirects incoming traffic to the appropriate server based on the prefix of the search term.
 This helps to ensure that the load is evenly distributed across the servers and that the service remains available even if one server becomes overwhelmed.

 If one of the trie servers goes down, we can use a master-slave arrangement to maintain availability.
 In this arrangement, we have a primary server (the master) that handles traffic and a secondary server (the slave) that serves as a backup.
 If the master server goes down, the slave can take over after failover to ensure that the service remains available.